airware-legacy/makers/src/posts/life-with-react-and-redux.md

 }
 ```

-Now that we have our data loaded into our store and since we are using the connect pattern, our components will instantly be in sync with the new data and render it.
+Now that we have our data loaded into our store and since we are using the connect pattern, our components will instantly be in sync and render with the new data.
 You may have noticed how we barely even mention our components throughout this post because [Redux](http://redux.js.org/) really makes it that easy!

 ```
 import React, { PropTypes } from 'react';